 You will enjoy cultural entertainment as well as DJ and refreshments and the sense of fulfillment that comes along with valuing diversity and promoting respect.
 Community organizations and corporations show their support and set up exhibitor tables to share with the community how they are champions for diversity and inclusion.

 All Diversity Stride proceeds benefit our youth leadership programs, which help to provide more diversity education and leadership development training to students throughout New Jersey.
 Through our LFD program, our graduates are able to reach thousands of students through their action plans on campus.

-Email us to learn how you can join us for the Diversity Stride June 2016!
+Email us to learn how you can volunteer for the Diversity Stride June 2016!

 Sunday, June 26th, 2016

 Make a difference without leaving your home, school, or office.

 Contact: Pat Jones | Phone: 973-672-3212 | Fax: 732-745-9419

 Q: Do I have to register in advance?

 A: Advance registration is strongly recommended to make sure that you and your team will have an easy check in process.
 However, on-site registration will be available.

 A: 5K (3 miles)…two full laps around the designated route at the Park.